 To connect your mining rig up to either the pool or the Litecoin network, you’ll need to install a protocol first.
 Most miners use the Stratum protocol as it is one of the oldest and most widely used, meaning its well accepted.
 However, some miners have issues with it, feeling that it gives the mining pools too much power.
 This creates centralization in the mining process, which undermines the main point of cryptocurrency.

 An Alternative protocol is BetterHash which gives more power to miners and lets them decide exactly what they mine and in what way.
 Stratum is better for beginners, as all you have to do is point your mining rig to the pool or network and the rest is taken care of.
 However, if you have a bit of experience, BetterHash might be worth exploring.

 Keep It Cool and Watch the Costs

 Once you have the cooling under control, you need to keep an eye on power usage.
-Counties in America have been shutting down unlawful crypto mining farms, as they draw huge amounts of power.
-If you are running quite a large operation, you will need to get in touch with your local counsel and power company so you can be given a special crypto mining rate, as you will draw far more power from the grid than an average citizen.
-Miners are often given higher costs per KW/h due to this drain on the grid, and is one of the reasons many mining farms are going out of business.
+A number of countries around the world have been shutting down unlawful crypto mining farms as they draw huge amounts of power, so if you are running quite a large operation you will need to get in touch with your local council and power company so you can be given a special crypto mining rate, as you will draw far more power from the grid than an average citizen.
+Miners are often given higher costs per KW/h due to this drain on the grid, and is one of the reasons many mining farms are going out of business in certain areas.

 Mining is highly competitive, resource intensive, and often unprofitable.
 It is always best to make sure mining will be financially viable for you given all the factors involved, such as the price of Litecoin, cost of electricity, and cost of equipment.
 There is a lot more behind the Litecoin mining world and we are merely scratching the surface here.
 Mining is the process that keeps Litecoin – and all mineable cryptocurrencies – alive, and without miners the community would simply fade away.